 Rather than risk losing their life, most people opt to travel down river 48 km to stay and resupply at Methven (two supermarkets and a hardware store that sells some camping supplies) and then go back up the other side.
 Or go 32 km as far as the Rakaia Gorge Bridge, where there is a camping ground and cross over there before coming back up the other side to Lake Coleridge Village (46 km from Methven).
 Take the Zig Zag Rd immediately after the bridge on the north bank to save walking time.
 There is relatively little traffic down the south bank for hitch hiking, but more going up to Lake Coleridge.
 An alternative is catching a ride on the school bus with Methven Travel in the late afternoon Monday to Friday after the children have been dropped off home.
 You will need to check times with the company, and find out if it is summer school holiday period or not (see Links page for school terms).
 The cost is about $20.

 The further alternative is to arrange a ride to Lake Coleridge Village with the owners of Coleridge Lodge if you are staying there.
 This costs $115 for one or two people, and another $35 for each additional person.
 A detour can be taken into Methven for some grocery shopping for an extra fee.
-Note, however, both for this and the school bus, that there is no cellphone reception either at the car park or above on Turtons Saddle, so you need to organise them well ahead.
+Alps 2 Ocean can also do a transfer.
+Note, however, both for these and the school bus, that there is no cellphone reception either at the car park or above on Turtons Saddle, so you need to organise them well ahead.